ongyx/putao/README.md

 ## About

 putao uses UTAU voicebanks and UTAU Sequence Texts (USTs) for voice samples and song data.
-The key difference is that putao does not shell out to `resampler.exe`, or any other `.exe` compiled resampler/wavtool, to ensure that it can be used cross-platform.
+The key difference is that putao does not shell out to `resampler.exe` or any other `.exe` compiled resampler/wavtool to ensure that it can be used cross-platform.

 putao is able to detect encoding as well, allowing the use of both Shift-JIS and UTF-8 voicebanks.